If you’re considering growing hostas in pots, smaller sized hostas do very well in containers in the right potting soil, water, and sunlight ratios.

 Smaller pots are more prone to freezing solid, so protection is absolutely necessary.
 If you have smaller pots, you can bury them all in the ground or put a layer of leaves over them.
 Another option is to move your pots up next to a fence in the corner or in your garage.
 Once the freeze hits, you could put the pots on their sides.

-Larger pots typically overwinter very well due to their size.
+Larger pots typically overwinter very well because of their size.
 You can bury it in the ground, but you can usually get away with adding a two or three-inch layer of mulch on the top of the pot and leaving it until spring.
 Water them lightly to prevent them from drying out.

 For warmer climates, you could put them into a root cellar or in a cooler and dark basement to mimic the proper dormant requirements.
 They need to go dormant to grow each year.